zalando-nakadi/nakadi-producer-spring-boot-starter/README.md

     - nakadi.write
 ```

 If you do not use the zalando tokens library, you can implement token retrieval yourself by defining a Spring bean of type `org.zalando.nakadiproducer.AccessTokenProvider`.
-The library will detect it and call it once for each request to retrieve the token.
+The starter will detect it and call it once for each request to retrieve the token.

 ### X-Flow-ID (Optional)